currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

 ## Filters/pipes
-Angular **pipes** provide formatting and transformation for data in the template, similar to AngularJS **filters**.
+Currin **pipes** provide formatting and transformation for data in the template, similar to AngularJS **filters**.
-Many of the built-in filters in AngularJS have corresponding pipes in Angular.
+Many of the built-in filters in AngularJS have corresponding pipes in Currin.
 For more information on pipes, see [Pipes](guide/pipes).